 The Cathedral regularly holds events which explore contemporary issues and promote conversation about current affairs.

-Interfaith Panel on Climate Change Discover what an Interfaith panel has to say in answer to the question “What role, if any, should faith-based organisations play in efforts to combat climate change?”
-Speakers include Brahmacharini Shripriya (Chinmaya Mission UK), Rabbi Elli Tikvah Sarah (Brighton and Hove Progressive Synagogue) and Revd Debbie Beer (Environment Officer, Diocese of Chichester) and will be chaired by Simon Keyes, Visiting Professor at the Centre of Religion, Reconciliation and Peace at the University of Winchester.
-The event will be 2.00 – 3.30pm on Thursday 17 October 2019 in Vicar’s Hall, Chichester Cathedral.
-Free to enter but booking essential.
-Tickets are available from the Cathedral Shop or online, details available here.
+Listen here to the stimulating and inspiring Interfaith Panel on Climate Change that took place as part of the programme in October 2019.
+Speakers included Brahmacharini Shripriya (Chinmaya Mission UK), Rabbi Elli Tikvah Sarah (Brighton and Hove Progressive Synagogue), Revd Debbie Beer (Environment Officer, Diocese of Chichester) and Mr Makbul Rahim (The Islamic College and Middlesex University) and was chaired by Simon Keyes, Visiting Professor at the Centre of Religion, Reconciliation and Peace at the University of Winchester.

 To find out more about the Live Better Together programme contact us on 01243 812997 or firstname.lastname@example.org.

 Marking Holocaust Memorial Day in Chichester, 27 January 2020